samrullo/reinforcement_learning/docs/day3_optimal_policy/day3_optimal_policy.md

-# Optimal policy derivation
+# Optimal policy derivation through Policy Iteration
 How do we derive optimal policy?
-On Day1 we learned that state values under optimal policy are greater than or equal to state values under any other policy.
+On Day1 we learned that ```state values``` under optimal policy are greater than or equal to state values under any other policy.

 There is actually a formula for Value function under optimal policy.